amidaware/trmm-docs/docs/install_considerations.md

 Azure ranks their VM's in Series <https://azure.microsoft.com/en-us/pricing/details/virtual-machines/series/>

 Tactical RMM will run poorly in CPU limited VMs.
 So **DO NOT** use Series A or Series B VMs.
 You will need at least a series F or better.
-Also make sure there is no IO throttling / IOPS limits for the VM
+Also make sure there is no IO throttling / IOPS limits for the VM.

+The same applies for other big cloud providers that throttle low end VMS.